By Bob DeMarco

 Urinary tract infections are particularly worrisome, and they should be to most Alzheimer's caregivers.

 There is a growing body of scientific evidence indicating that infections can hasten memory loss in persons suffering from Alzheimer's.

 Years ago, before we discovered that my mother was likely suffering from a series of rolling urinary tract infections, my mother woke up one morning and seemed to be completely disoriented.
 Obviously, this was disconcerting.

 My mother seemed completely disoriented.
 On Monday morning, I woke up when I heard my mother yelling, Bobby, Bobby, Bobby.
 She came down to my room and asked me if I was in bed for the night.
 It was 6:45 AM.
 When I tried to explain to her it was morning, she started whimpering, and started telling me about how she was losing it.

 ...Like I said she was just "out of it" in a way I had never seen before.
 On one morning she asked me where we were.
 I told her home.
 Her response, is this where we live?

-During the same period, I started to feel like I was getting sick.
+During the same period when my mother would act all out of sorts, I started to feel like I was getting sick.
 I felt achy, lethargic, I didn't feel like doing anything.
 At first, I thought I was getting sick.
 After a couple of days, I finally realized I was getting stressed out from dealing with the situation and the infection.